-Hon.
-Margaret Nakashuk (interpretation): Thank you, Mr. Speaker.
+(interpretation): Thank you, Mr. Speaker.
 I also thank you for asking that question.
-Your assessment is truthful, and absolutely, when employees are not treated properly, they have to take the initiative to speak up and to exercise their rights by submitting it to their supervisor.
-If the supervisor is not amenable to their complaints, they have the ability to move it further up the chain to speak about their issues or to inform the human resource manager.
+You are absolutely right; when employees are not treated properly, they have to take the initiative to speak up and exercise their rights by raising it with their supervisors.
+If the supervisor is not responsive to their complaints, they have the ability to escalate their issue further up the chain to inform the human resource manager.

-If none exists in their office, then they can approach a different division such as the one in Igloolik, or here to the headquarters in Iqaluit.
+If none exists in their office, then they can approach a different division such as the one in Igloolik, or to the office in Iqaluit.
 We need to ensure that in cases where protocols are not being followed, not all of our offices are informed.
-This is why we try to disseminate the information to our (interpretation ends) human resource officers (interpretation) and when they are properly trained and provide the information to employees of their rights and responsibilities, that is what is supposed to occur if an employee is not treated properly.
+This is why we try to disseminate the information to our (interpretation ends) human resource officers. (interpretation) When they are properly trained, they provide the information of rights and responsibilities to employees.
+That is what is supposed to occur when an employee is not being treated properly.

-We must abide by the legislation and further, the (interpretation ends) Human Resources Manual (interpretation) that outlines how an employee can make a complaint should there be harassment in their office.
+We must abide by the legislation and further, there is the (interpretation ends) Human Resources Manual (interpretation) that outlines how an employee can make a complaint should there be harassment in their office.
 Thank you, Mr. Speaker.